-- 1) If a Staff Member in charge of a Unitec Facility has reasonable grounds for believing that a Student has (or may have) committed Prohibited Conduct and that immediate action is required to ensure that the activities within the Facility can continue, or to protect the safety and well-being of Members of the Unitec Community, that Staff Member may exclude that Student from the Facility for a period not exceeding 24 hours. - 2) Exclusion under this Section takes effect as soon as the Student has been advised. - 3) A Staff Member who excludes a Student from a Unitec Facility under this Section 4.5 must refer the matter in writing to the relevant Head of School or other relevant manager to consider whether further immediate action is required and to initiate a full investigation in accordance with Section 4.6.
+- that the activities within the Facility can continue, or to protect the safety and well-being of Members of the Unitec Community, that Staff Member may exclude that Student from the Facility for a period not exceeding 24 hours. - 2) Exclusion under this Section takes effect as soon as the Student has been advised. - 3) A Staff Member who excludes a Student from a Unitec Facility under this Section 4.5 must refer the matter in writing to the relevant Head of Department, Director or other relevant manager to consider whether further immediate action is required and to initiate a full investigation in accordance with Section 4.6.

 4.5.
-Urgent actions available to a Head of School or relevant manager
+Urgent actions available to a Head of Department, Director or relevant manager

-- If a Head of School or other relevant manager has reasonable grounds for believing that a Student has (or may have) committed Prohibited Conduct and believes that immediate action is required to ensure the safety of Members of the Unitec Community and/or the good order of Unitec, he or she may: - a) instruct the Student to stop the alleged Prohibited Conduct and/or leave the area where the Prohibited Conduct has occurred; and/or - b) suspend the Student from attendance at Unitec, or from particular Classes, until a formal investigation into the alleged Prohibited Conduct has been carried out in accordance with this statute; and/or - c) temporarily exclude the Student from any designated part of Unitec until a formal investigation into the alleged Prohibited Conduct has been carried out in accordance with this statute; and/or - d) require the Student not to have any contact with another (or other) Student(s) or Staff Member(s) until a formal investigation into the alleged Prohibited Conduct has been carried out in accordance with this statute. - 2) In cases of alleged Prohibited Conduct in Unitec owned or leased accommodation, the relevant Manager may suspend or exclude the Student from the Unitec accommodation only. - 3) Before suspending or temporarily excluding a Student, the Head of School or other relevant managermust: - a) provide the Student with a reasonable opportunity to comment on the allegations made against the Student and the proposed temporary suspension or exclusion; and - b) ensure that the effect on the Student's course of study is minimised. - 4) A Student may be suspended or temporarily excluded under this Section 4.5 for no longer than two weeks. - 5) An instruction to suspend or temporarily exclude a Student given orally must also be communicated to them in writing (which includes by email) as soon as possible after the oral instruction. - 6) Any Student suspended or temporarily excluded must be informed by the relevant Head of School or other relevant manager of the support services available to them through the Student Advocate/s. - 7) Immediately following any urgent actions taken under this Section 4.5, a full investigation must be conducted in accordance with Section 4.6.
+- 1) If a Head of Department, Director or other relevant manager has reasonable grounds for believing that a Student has (or may have) committed Prohibited Conduct and believes that immediate action is required to ensure to ensure the safety of Members of the Unitec Community and/or the good order of Unitec, he or she may: - a) instruct the Student to stop the alleged Prohibited Conduct and/or leave the area where the Prohibited Conduct has occurred; and/or - b) suspend the Student from attendance at Unitec, or from particular Classes, until a formal investigation into the alleged Prohibited Conduct has been carried out in accordance with this statute: and/or - c) temporarily exclude the Student from any designated part of Unitec until a formal investigation into the alleged Prohibited Conduct has been carried out in accordance with this statute; and/or - d) require the Student to not to have any contact with any particular other Student(s) or Staff Member(s) until a formal investigation into the alleged Prohibited Conduct has been carried out in accordance with this statute. - 2) In cases of alleged Prohibited Conduct in Unitec owned or leased accommodation, the relevant Manager may suspend or exclude the Student from the Unitec accommodation only. - 3) Before suspending or temporarily excluding a Student, the Head of Department, Director or other relevant manager must: - a) provide the Student with a reasonable opportunity to comment on the allegations made against the Student and the proposed temporary suspension or exclusion; and - b) ensure that the effect on the Student's course of study is minimised. - 4) A Student may be suspended or temporarily excluded under this Section 4.6 for no longer than two weeks. - 5) An instruction to suspend or temporarily exclude a Student given orally must also be communicated to them in writing (which includes by email) as soon as possible after the oral instruction. - 6) Any Student suspended or temporarily excluded must be informed by the relevant Head of Department, Director or other relevant manager of the support services available to them through the Student Advocate/s. - 7) Immediately following any urgent actions taken under this Section 4.5, a full investigation must be conducted in accordance with Section 4.6.